postcss/autoprefixer/README.md

 you want to target in your project by queries like `last 2 versions` or `> 5%`.

-The best way to provide browsers is `browserslist` config or `package.json` with `browserslist` key.
+The best way to provide browsers is `.browserslistrc` config or `package.json` with `browserslist` key.
 Put it in your project root.

-We recommend to avoid Autoprefixer option and use `browserslist` config or `package.json`.
+We recommend to avoid Autoprefixer option and use `.browserslistrc` config or `package.json`.
 In this case browsers will be shared with other tools like [babel-preset-env] or [Stylelint].